hegerty/SpatialExamples/README.md

 # Spatial Examples
 Milwaukee Crime Mapping
 The data for three examples are in the included zip file.
-More information at [link] www.scotthegerty.com  or [link] bit.ly/2SlGXU0
+More information at www.scotthegerty.com  or bit.ly/2SlGXU0